Dragnet (franchise): Dragnet 1984 revival and Webb's later years

-In 1982, Webb began working on a revival of Dragnet.
+In late 1982, Webb began working on a revival of Dragnet.
 Departing from the original format (with Harry Morgan tied up with his commitments to M*A*S*H, and its already greenlit followup AfterMASH), Webb himself would not appear in the series as Sgt.
 Joe Friday (other than in voice over), and approached former Adam-12 stars Martin Milner and Kent McCord (who had several guest appearances early in the 1967 revival series) to reprise their roles as now-detectives Malloy and Reed in the updated Dragnet 1984 series.
 Days after speaking with McCord about the project, on December 23, 1982, Webb died unexpectedly from a heart attack and the Dragnet revival was scrapped.

 After Webb's death, LAPD Chief Daryl Gates announced that badge number 714—Webb's number on the television show—was retired, and Los Angeles city offices lowered their flags to half staff.
 At Webb's funeral, the LAPD provided an honor guard, and the chief of police commented on Webb's connection with the LAPD.
 An LAPD auditorium was named in his honor.
 Jack Webb's LAPD sergeant's badge and ID card are on display at the Los Angeles Police Academy.